 What is Vitamin D?

-Vitamin D3 is produced by our skin (and the skin of other animals) when rays of light in the ultra-violet spectrum (UVB rays) are absorbed.
+D3 is produced by our skin (and the skin of other animals) when rays of light in the ultra-violet spectrum (UVB rays) are absorbed.
 When those rays hit your skin, the energy in that wavelength triggers a thermal reaction in a substance in our bodies called 7-hydroxycholesterol.
-This in turn is converted to the active form of vitamin D3, which functions in the body as a hormone.
+This in turn is converted to the active form of D3, which functions in the body as a hormone.

 Your body is a powerhouse.
 After only 30 minutes of sun exposure during the summer months, your body is capable of producing as much as 50,000 IU of vitamin D over the following 24 hours.
 But in the winter months when the sun’s UVB rays are not as strong (especially for those of us in northern latitudes), adding a vitamin D supplement is a smart move.

 Vitamin D is not actually produced by your skin.
-Skin is just the place where the vitamin D precursor is close enough to the limits of your body to absorb UVB rays, so this is where the transformation happens.
+Skin is just the place where the precursor is close enough to the limits of your body to absorb UVB rays, so this is where the transformation happens.
 Once transformed by UVB rays (or released through a consumed supplement), it enters the blood stream where it is used by the body or stored in fat cells.
-Unfortunately if you are deficient in vitamin D, you will not store any–all of the available vitamin D is used immediately by your body.
+Unfortunately if you are deficient in it you will not store any–all of the available vitamin D is used immediately by your body.

 Sun Phobia vs. Healthy Exposure